June Millington: 1970–1973: Fanny

 Later in 1969, the band was renamed Fanny to denote a female spirit, although it was a deliberate double entendre.
 Before recording their first album, In January 1970 keyboardist Nicole "Nickey" Barclay, was added to the Fanny lineup.
 Millington was the lead guitarist in Fanny with her sister Jean on bass, de Buhr on drums, and Barclay on keyboards.
 The band lived in a Spanish style house they christened "Fanny Hill" on Marmont Lane overlooking the Sunset Strip in West Hollywood.
 However, in March 1970, Barclay left Fanny to be a member of Joe Cocker's hastily organized Mad Dogs & Englishmen seven-week tour of the U.S., but rejoined Fanny reluctantly after that tour concluded in May 1970.
 Their first big gig as Fanny was at the Santa Monica Civic Auditorium with the Kinks and Procol Harum.

 Fanny was the first all-female rock band to release an album on a major label.
 They eventually released five albums and achieved two top-40 singles on the Billboard Hot 100.
-The band has long been considered pioneers and are highly respected by later all-women rock groups like The Go-Go's and The Runaways.
 In 1999 Fanny fan David Bowie said that Fanny was "extraordinary... they're as important as anybody else who's ever been, ever; it just wasn't their time."